akai54/2077.nvim/README.md

 <h1 align="center">2077</h1>

-2077 is a Cyberpunk color scheme for [neovim](https://github.com/neovim/neovim).
+    2077 is a Cyberpunk color scheme written in Lua for [neovim](https://github.com/neovim/neovim).

 ## 🚀Motivation